malikovvramil/Phishing-URL-Analysis/readme.md

 ```

 This command will typically open the dashboard in your default web browser at `http://localhost:8501`.

+You can also access the hosted version directly at **[https://phishing-url-analysis.streamlit.app/](https://phishing-url-analysis.streamlit.app/)** without any local setup.

 **Dashboard Interaction:**
 *   **Sidebar Filters**: Use the sidebar to apply filters based on data source (e.g., URLhaus, OpenPhish) and URL scheme (`http`, `https`).
 These filters dynamically update all charts on the dashboard.